erikuroda/erikuroda.github.io/content/en/news/_index.md

       Renewal of the website.
       <br><br>
       <h3>24th Nov.</h3>
-      I gave an online presentation at <a href="https://ibisml.org/ibis2020/">The 23rd Information-Based Induction Sciences Workshop (IBIS2020)</a>.
+      I gave an online presentation at <a href="https://ibisml.org/ibis2020/">The 23rd Information-Based Induction Sciences Workshop</a>.
       <br><br>
       <h3>9th Jun.</h3>
       I gave an online presentation at <a href="https://www.ai-gakkai.or.jp/jsai2020/">The 34th Annual Conference of the JSAI2020</a>.